jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /calendar.png

 And once we make it off the wait list, treatment still often involves weekly, monthly, or even less frequent appointments with a therapist.
 But our mental health needs aren't limited to these scheduled appointments.
-Crises, stressors, drug cravings, and other difficult thoughts and emotions can occur and require support at any time.
+Crises, stressors, and other difficult thoughts and emotions can occur and require support at any time.

 ## Digital Therapeutics

-Access, acceptability, and availability - these issues are undermining our mental healthcare system and leaving millions without treatment when they need it most.
+Access, acceptability, and availability - these issues are undermining the treatment capacity of our mental healthcare system and leaving millions without treatment when they need it most.

 Fortunately, I am here today to tell you that digital therapeutics, and in particular, digital therapeutics **delivered on smartphones and made smarter still by personal sensing technologies**, are now emerging to target these very same three issues.